kmashour/I-Love-Shawerma/2-Inbox/Courses-inflows/Dockers 9-4-2025.md

 kernel is between hardware and the os drivers are on the kernel

-microsoft windows os and kernel is one package
+Microsoft windows os and kernel is one package

 unix the kernel is package with whatever os depending on the owner company

-macos darwin based which is a unix-like system also packaged with os and hardware apple offers a bigger package
+macos darwin based which is a unix-like system also packaged with os and hardware, apple offers a bigger package

 #########################video-2###############################
 histrionically there where no pc only servers there were only unix

- ---------->they need isolation , multi-host environment
+----------->they need isolation , multi-host environment
 server ----> chroot(root jail),
 ----------->to distribute system resources

-choot is beyond permission its literally isolated each user will have his dedicated file-system replica that can be used by a specific user
+chroot is beyond permission its literally isolated each user will have his dedicated file-system replica that can be used by a specific user

-ulimit can set limits on server resources but doesnt apply to cpu resources because its shared
+ulimit can set limits on server resources but doesn't apply to cpu resources because its shared

-nice/renice they are the best cpu resources management 40 years old tools boom !!
+nice/renice they are the best cpu resources management but they are not limiters 40 year old tools boom !!

 1998 ---> vmware